-Kaiser Ayreon IV (born Vidar Salim Livarson Ayreon-Kalirion ibn al-Majeed al-Osman bin Sathrati of Waffel-Paine at Raynor's Keep, 8 Gevraquun, 1645) is the current Kaiser of Shireroth (since 1650, ASC 6546).
+Kaiser Ayreon IV (born Vidar Salim Livarson Ayreon-Kalirion ibn al-Majeed al-Osman bin Sathrati of Waffel-Paine at Raynor's Keep, 8 Gevraquun, 1645) is the current Kaiser of Shireroth (since 1650, ASC 6546) and the current ruling Regent of Natopia (since 1654).
 He is the son of Adam and Liv, and the grandson of Kaiseress Noor.
-Until his fifteenth birthday, Kaiser Ayreon IV's government is exercised by the Steward, a position currently (since 1651) held by his mother, Liv Dravot.
+Until his fifteenth birthday, Kaiser Ayreon IV's Shirerithian government is exercised by the Regent, a position currently (since 1654) held by Waldemar Zinkgraven.

 Ethnically, Ayreon IV is roughly one third Hurmu, one fourth Norse and one fifth Babkhi.
 The rest is accounted by Tapferite, Brookshirian, Elw, Storish and Novaya Zemlyan heritage.
 Among his ancestors are four Kaisers (Ayreon, Aurangzeb, Ayreon II, Noor), four Babkhan shahanshahs (Ardashir, Tahmaseb, Rashid, Osman), and two Natopian emperors (Nathan, Nathaniel), as well as from rulers from Elwynn (6), Brookshire (2), and Goldshire (2).

 After the marriage alliance between the Khanum Liv and the Steward, Daniyal Dravot, Adam's infant son was transferred to Shirekeep and confinement in the Steward's Tower under the care of a governess not overly given to sentimentality.